TGSAI/mdio-python/docs/usage.md

 When combining advanced protocols like `simplecache` and using a remote store like `s3` the URL can be chained like `simplecache::s3://bucket/prefix/file.mdio`.
-When doing this the `--storage-options` argument must explicitly state parameters for the cloud backend and the extra protocol.
+When doing this the `--storage-options-{input,output}` argument must explicitly state parameters for the cloud backend and the extra protocol.
 For the above example it would look like this:

 ```json